Gendarmerie of the Republic of Serbia

-Over the uniforms operators during interventions wear vests of various purposes.
-So, when conducting tasks and jobs relating to public order and peace gendarmes wear black anti-trauma vests of the producer Mile Dragic, and protective set on this occasion consists of a helmet with protective visor, pads for forearms and lower legs.
-Individual, but group protection as well of the operators is being increased with transparent light shields made from special composite materials.
-Ballistic protection of the upper body is achieved with ballistic vest from Mile Dragic purchased in black and camo pattern similar to the Woodland.
-Stripe system MOLLE enables attaching holsters and pouches of various purposes.
+During interventions operators wear vests of various purposes over the uniforms.
+So, when conducting tasks and jobs relating to public order and peace gendarmes wear black anti-trauma vests from Mile Dragic, and protective set on this occasion consists of a helmet with protective visor, forearms and lower legs pads.
+Individual, but also group protection is being increased using transparent light shields made from special composite materials.
+Ballistic protection of the upper body is achieved with a ballistic vest from Mile Dragic, purchased in black and camo pattern similar to Woodland.
+During 2017 green-shade ballistic vests were introduced.
+Stripe MOLLE system enables attaching of holsters and pouches of various purposes.
+Depending on a specific activity requirements, operators use light tactical vests in black, or in a rural camouflage pattern, produced by Mile Dragic.

 Tactical belts in black are being purchased from Mile Dragic.
-Adjustable by length, while locking is realized through a plastic buckle with double-locking system.
+Adjustable by length, while locking is done through a plastic buckle with double-locking system.
+Tactical belts in green were introduced at the end of 2017.
 Knee and elbow pads, as well as tactical gloves and goggles are being purchased from various producers, such as Mil-Tec, ESS, Revision, BLACKHAWK!, 5.11, and in accordance with personal desires, operators often purchase this type of gear privately as well.